 †This requirement may be met by a satisfactory score on a recognized proficiency examination or by passing any foreign language course numbered 102 or any course with 102 as a prerequisite.
-A maximum of one course may be applied to the Logic/Language/ Semiotics Area.

-Field hours will be required for WRIT 350, EDUC 200, 401, 402, and 410, and EDCO 201, 202, 203, 305, 306, and 351.
-All English Education majors must have a cumulative 2.75 GPA in ENGL 203, 208, 211, 291, 300, 305, 507, 530; ENGE 391, 392, 519; and WRIT 350 prior to the internship.
+Field hours will be required for WRIT 350, EDUC 200, 400, 403, and 410, and EDCO 201, 202, 203, 305, 306, and 351.
+All English Education majors must have a cumulative 2.75 GPA in ENGL 203, 208, 211, 291, 300, 305, 507, 530; ENGE 391, 519; and WRIT 350 prior to the internship.
 In addition to the requirements for their major, students must meet requirements for the Teacher Education Program, which include the requirements for Admission to Teacher Education, Entry to the Professional Stage, and Program Completion.
 For information on these requirements, consult the Office of Student Academic Services in the Richard W. Riley College of Education.
 Passage of the PRAXIS II Series content area examinations is required prior to entry into the professional stage for all candidates in the teacher education program.
-For the most current PRAXIS information required for test(s) in your content area, visit the South Carolina Department of Education website: http://ed.sc.gov/agency/se/Educator-Services/Licensure/documents/Praxis2014.pdf.
+For the most current PRAXIS information required for test(s) in your content area, visit the South Carolina Department of Education website: http://ed.sc.gov/agency/se/Educator-Services/Licensure/Required-Examinations.cfm.

 The student must attain a cumulative grade-point average of 2.75 or better in courses taken at Winthrop and a GPA of 2.0 or better in the 36 hours of the required program.
 The student must complete a minimum of 12 semester hours in the major in residence at Winthrop University.
+Not more than 36 semester hours in any one subject designator may be applied toward the major for a Bachelor of Arts degree.
+See page 14 for more information.